arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 * Take a look at [getting started tutorial](/tutorials/opta/getting-started) to get a better overview of the features of Opta™

 * If you wish to incorporate Wi-Fi®/Bluetooth® Low Energy in your Opta™ solutions, have a look at [connectivity tutorial](/tutorials/opta/getting-started-connectivity)

-* To partition the memory of an Opta™ device, please check the [memory partitioning tutorial](/tutorials/opta/memory-partitioning)